Kodambakkam: Etymology

 It is believed that the name "Kodambakkam" itself might have been derived from the Urdu word Ghoda Bagh meaning "garden of horses".
 Another version says that "Kodambakkam" derives its name from "Karkodagan Pakkam".
 Karkodagan is the name of a famous snake in Hindu mythology.
 It is said that the snake worshiped Lord Shiva here.
 There is still a temple for Lord Shiva by the name Vengeeshwarar in Kodambakkam.
 Several sculptures and images of the snake Karkodagan can be seen in the temple, even today.
 There is another etymology for this name from Soundarya Lahari according to Sudha Seshayyan.
-"Kodu-am-bakkam" Kodu means hill, am – denotes arrow.
-The place is associated with lord Shiva using the meru mountain as bow for destroying Tripura.
+In "Kodu-am-bakkam", Kodu means hill, Am denotes arrow.
+The place is associated with lord Shiva using the Meru mountain as bow for destroying Tripura.

 History

 The neighbourhood of Kodambakkam has a history going back to about 2,000 years.
 During the period of the Pallavas and the Later Cholas, the western part of Kodambakkam formed a portion of the historically important temple town of Vadapalani.
 One of the oldest temples in Kodambakkam is the Bharthukesavar temple which is over 500 years old.

 Present-day Kodambakkam originated in the 17th and 18th centuries CE, when it supposedly served as source for the horses of the stable of the Nawab of the Carnatic.

 Under the British, Kodambakkam was administered as a municipality in Chingleput district till the draining of the Long Tank in 1921, when Kodambakkam was incorporated into the Madras city and formed the Kodambakkam-Saligrammam-Puliyur district of Greater Madras along with other localities to the west of the now extinct Long Tank, with a population of 497 people in 1939.
 Kodambakkam also played an important role in the Anti-Hindi agitations of 1938 when Maraimalai Adigal presided over a conference denouncing the imposition of Hindi in the Madras Presidency on 3 June 1938.

 The first movie studio was established by Avichi Meiyappa Chettiar in 1948.
 Since then, a number of other movie studios have been established, notable among them being L. V. Prasad Studios and Vijaya Vauhini studios.
-Liberty theatre which was the oldest movie theater in Chennai was based here too, it was the place to be seen in the 1950s for movie premieres.
-However, the theater been demolished in the year 2010 and been replaced by a hotel and condos.
+Liberty theatre, which was the oldest movie theater in Chennai, was based here.
+It was the place to be seen in the 1950s for movie premieres.
+However, the theater was demolished in 2010 and was replaced by a hotel and condominiums.